abeeds/Shelvd/README.md

 # Shelvd

 ## Build and Run
-- run `npm install` to install any relevant packages
+- run `npm install` in both the client and server folders
-- create a `.env` file to the root of the repository
-  - create the following variables:
+- Running the server:
-    - IGDB_CLIENT_ID, IGDB_CLIENT_SECRET, IGDB_ACCESS_TOKEN
+    - For Development:
+        - run `npm run dev`
+    - To build and run normally:
+        - run `npm run build`
+        - then `npm run start` to run it
-    -
+- Running the client:
-- run `npm run dev` to run the client
+    - run `npm run dev`